OneleNohaba/academic-projects/README.md

     - Web design
     - JavaScript functions
     - CSS properties and design
+    - HTML structure and semantics
+  - **Instructions to Run the Application**
+    1. Clone the repository to your local machine.
+    2. Navigate to the project directory: `Year 1/INF164 Assignment2`.
+    3. Open the `index.html` file in your preferred web browser to view the portfolio website.

 ### Year 2
-- **[INF271 Assignment 3](./Year%202/Assignment%203)** - The third and final assignment for the module: a website for a non-existent library that manages book borrowing and returns and includes reporting features.
+- **[INF271 Assignment 3](./Year%202/Assignment%203)** - The third and final assignment for the module: a website for a library that manages book borrowing and returns and includes reporting features.
   - **Tech Stack**:
     - ASP .NET Core Web App MVC (C#)
     - Microsoft SQL Server